 9 things you need to know about debt

 Stressing about your unpaid bills?
 Understanding debt is the first step towards clearing it!
-Here's some straight-up facts to help you get your bank balance back out of the red.
+Here are some straight-up facts to help you get your bank balance back out of the red.

 And while life as a student involves plenty of steep learning curves, unfortunately not everything can be taught in lecture theatres or found in textbooks.

 It's unlikely your uni course will involve any modules on how to avoid getting into debt, or how to deal with debt you've already accrued... so that's where we come in!

 Student Loan debt is different

-Whilst we strongly believe tuition fees are too high, and completely understand how scary it is to know your degree is costing you thousands, it's worth knowing that in the grander scheme of things, your student loan debt isn't something worth worrying about!
+While we strongly believe that tuition fees are too high, and completely understand how scary it is to know your degree is costing you thousands.
+But it's worth knowing that in the grander scheme of things, your Student Loan debt isn't something worth worrying about!

-Oh, and it's worth knowing the debt will be wiped (no matter how big it is) after 30 years.
+Oh, and it's worth knowing the debt will be wiped (no matter how much is left) after 30 years.

 If you need a bit more reassurance about why you shouldn't be worrying too much about student loan debt, read this.

 Having a bad credit rating can have an impact upon all sorts of important things, from mortgage applications to taking out a mobile phone contract.
 It’s a good idea to do some digging into your credit history/rating, and if it's not looking too healthy, learn how to improve it!

 This amount will usually be enough to cover the interest, but will barely be enough to make any sort of dent into the balance, meaning you'll struggle to pay it off at all.

 Aim to pay over and above the minimum amount (the more you can stretch to pay off now, the less you'll pay in interest over time) or, even better, clear the whole balance if you can.